sporto/awesome-elm/README.md

 * [The Web Platform Podcast 15](http://thewebplatform.libsyn.com/functional-programming-with-elm-clojurescript-om-and-react) - Functional Programming with Elm, ClojureScript, Om, and React.
 * [The Web Platform Podcast 76](http://thewebplatformpodcast.com/76-the-elm-programming-language) - The Elm Programming Language.
 * [The Web Platform Podcast 108](http://thewebplatformpodcast.com/108-elm-revisited) - Elm Revisited.
-* [Elm Town](https://elmtown.github.io/) - A podcast about the people in the Elm community.
 * [Full Stack Radio 44](http://www.fullstackradio.com/44) - What the heck is Elm?
 In this episode, Joel Clermont talks about Elm and functional programming.
 * [InfoQ Podcast 2017-04-27](https://www.infoq.com/podcasts/richard-feldman) - Richard Feldman discusses how Elm compares to React.js